khalvai/khalvai/readme.md

 - ⚡ I'm a Nestjs Backend Developer.
-- 🔭 I’m currently reading about data consistency in bounded contexts (take each bounded context a service or a module with saparate database)
+- 🔭 I’m currently reading about systems and how elements (services, modules) can work together for a certain goal.
 ## Contact
 - [@khalvai](https://t.me/khalvai) on Telegram